canonical/craft-parts/docs/explanation/parts.rst

 After the *build* step, the *stage* step is run to collect the artifacts from the build into a common staging area for all parts.
 Additional snaps and system packages that need to be deployed with the part are specified using the :ref:`stage_snaps` and :ref:`stage_packages` properties.
-Files and :ref:`filesets` to be deployed are specified using the :ref:`stage` property.
+Files to be deployed are specified using the :ref:`stage` property.

 In the final *prime* step, the files needed for deployment are copied from the staging area to the priming area.
-During this step the ``prime`` property is typically used to exclude files and filesets in the staging area that are not required at run-time.
+During this step the ``prime`` property is typically used to exclude files in the staging area that are not required at run-time.
 This is especially useful for multi-part projects that include their own compilers or development tools.

 .. _parts_build-order: